doctea/usb_midi_clocker/README.md

   - playhead vertical line indicating playing / overwriting / recording / recording+overwriting
   - momentary overwrite mode that cuts notes
 - CV to MIDI CC
-  - Allow CV input to be mapped to CC outputs
+  - Allow CV input to be mapped to modulate CC outputs or internal parameters
-  - Only CraftSynth currently has Parameters
+  - ~~Only CraftSynth currently has Parameters~~
-  - Working 1V/oct input that can be routed to MIDI outputs; some latency though
+  - Working 1V/oct input that can be routed to MIDI outputs; ~~some latency though~~
+  - Quantise pitches to selectable scale
+  - Outputs selectable/modulatable chords and inversions

 ### Behaviours